arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

   \; \propto \; (\frac{\partial w}{\partial u}|_{w}, \frac{\partial w}{\partial v}|_{v}, -1)
 $$

-and for example we can derive from proportionality of first and second vectors that
+and for example we can derive from the proportionality of the first and second vectors that
 $$
 \frac{\partial u}{\partial v}|_{w} \cdot \frac{\partial v}{\partial w}|_{u}
  = -1 \cdot \frac{\partial u}{\partial w}|_{v}
-$$, and original equality immediately follows from it.
+$$, and the original equality immediately follows from it.

 ### Surfaces (my approach)

-Let's consider walking along the 2d surface in 3d while keeping one of coordinates fixed.
+Let's consider walking along the 2d surface in 3d while keeping one of the coordinates fixed.
-Tangent vector to our movement is proportional to one of:
+The tangent vector to our movement is proportional to one of:

 $$
 (1, - \frac{∂v}{∂u}|_w, 0)